2011 Liechtenstein referendums

 Three referendums were held in Liechtenstein during 2011.
 The first on approving the registered partnership law was held between 17 and 19 June, and was approved by 68.8% of voters.
 The law went into effect on 1 September.
 The second was held on 18 September on allowing abortion within the first twelve weeks of pregnancy.
-Prince Alois had threatened to veto the result of the referendum should it have turned out in favour, but ultimately it was rejected by voters.
-The third was on building a new national hospital in Vaduz was held on 30 October, and was also rejected.
+The third, on building a new national hospital in Vaduz, was held on 30 October.
+The abortion referendum and the hospital referendum were both rejected.

 Registered partnership law

 The registered partnership law (Lebenspartnerschaft) was passed unanimously by the Landtag of Liechtenstein in the second reading on March 16 and published on March 21, 2011.
 However, the group Vox Populi, led by a cousin of archbishop Wolfgang Haas, announced its intention to force a referendum.
 According to the constitution, the organisation had until 21 April (30 days) to collect at least 1000 signatures.
 Because the necessary signatures were gathered (1208 valid signatures), a referendum was held on the evening of 17 June and the morning of 19 June 2011.